 It is said that this pickle was created in Nara city in the 8th century.

 The ingredients are packed in barrels with salt, then a weight is placed on the top.

 So the liquid of the ingredients is exuded.

 After that, they are covered with sake lees.
 So it has smell of alcohol.

-Gari is the pickles of thin sliced young ginger, and is pink in color.
+Gari is a pickles of thin-sliced young ginger, and is light pink in color.

 You can certainly eat it at sushi restaurant.

 It is marinated in a solution of vinegar and sugar.

 It is cut into thin strips, and is pickled in the solution used to make umeboshi.